As a children’s ghostwriter, I am often asked what comes after the manuscript is written and edited.

 Interior:

-If you have a children’s picture book you’ll need to get illustrations done.
-Depending on your budget, you’ll need to decide if you want 14 interior illustrations (one per spread) or 32 illustrations (one per page).
+You will need illustrations if you have a children’s picture book.
+Depending on your budget, you’ll need to decide if you want 12/13 interior illustrations (one per spread) or 24/26 illustrations (one per page).
 A standard picture book is 32 pages.
+The rest of the pages include front and back matter

-Note: A spread is the two pages you see when you have a book open.
+Note: A spread is the two pages you see when you open a book.
 For example, pages 1 and 2 / pages 3 and 4 / and so on.

-Pricing for illustrations vary.
-I recommend a few illustrators to my clients: the cost is somewhere between $80-$150 per interior illustration.
-There are others who charge $200 and up per interior illustration.
+Pricing for illustrations varies.
+I recommend a couple of illustrators to my clients: the cost is between $80-$150 per interior illustration.
+There are others who charge $250 and up.

 Exterior:

 The book cover is a BIGGIE.
 The cover is one of the most influential elements to motivate someone to pick up your book.
 You want it done right.
-Covers are more money than interior spreads.
+Covers are more expensive than interior illustrations.

 On the flip side, you can probably get illustrations cheaper through various services / illustrators.
 Just be sure the one you choose is capable of creating quality illustrations.